ExoticDG/WeatherAlerts/README.md

 # WeatherAlerts
- The app that proitises your safty and security over profet.
+The app that prioritizes your safety and security over profit.